TatianaTylosky/launch-your-first-website/guide.md

     ```css
     body {
-    background-color:red;
+    background-color:blue;
     }
     ```
-    We are temporarily making your background red so that in the next step you can tell if you've linked your css file correctly!
-If you want to choose a [better color](http://www.colors.commutercreative.com/grid/) go for it.
+    We are temporarily making your background blue so that in the next step you can tell if you've linked your css file correctly!

     ![](gifs/create-css-file.gif)